 This report is intended solely to describe the scope of testing performed on those control and compliance areas identified in the SAUPs, and the result of that testing, and not to provide an opinion on control or compliance.
+This report is intended solely for the information of and use by the Commission's management and the LLA and is not intended to be and should not be used by anyone other than these specified parties.
 Accordingly, this report is not suitable for any other purpose.
-Under Louisiana Revised Statute 24:513, this report is distributed by the LLA as a public document.
+In accordance with Louisiana Revised Statute 24:513, this report is distributed by the LLA as a public document.